Bernard Howard, 12th Duke of Norfolk: Early life

 Howard was the son of Henry Howard (1713–1787) by his wife Juliana Molyneux, daughter of Sir William Molyneux, 6th Baronet (died 1781), of Teversall, Nottinghamshire, High Sheriff of Nottinghamshire 1737.
+His great-grandfather, Bernard Howard, was a younger son of Henry Howard, 15th Earl of Arundel.
+He was the older brother of chemical engineer Edward Charles Howard.

 Career

-Bernard Howard succeeded to the title of Duke of Norfolk in 1815 upon the death of his cousin Charles Howard, 11th Duke of Norfolk.
+Howard succeeded to the title of Duke of Norfolk in 1815 upon the death of his cousin, Charles Howard, 11th Duke of Norfolk.

 An ardent Roman Catholic, like most of his family, he strongly supported Catholic Emancipation, and gave offence to his Protestant neighbours by giving a banquet to celebrate the passage of the Roman Catholic Relief Act 1829.

 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1803.
 In 1834, the Duke of Norfolk was invested by King William IV into the Order of the Garter.